Search Railroad Sites For:

 Knuckle Braced Machine Rebuilds

-The rebuild programs for the Jordan Knuckle Braced machines was quite extensive.
-The machines were stripped down to the chassis of there wings and braces.
-The chassis was literally cut right in half, and a splice was installed.
+The rebuild programs offered for the Jordan Knuckle Braced machines was quite extensive.
+The machines were stripped down to the bare chassis.
+The chassis was then literally cut right in half, and a splice was installed.
 The entire chassis was there beefed up with more steel.
-The machine would then recieve new wings and most importantly new horizontal brace locks.
+The machine would then recieve new wings and most importantly new telescopic brace locks.
 These are the same locks common of the Standard line of spreaders.
 These machines would also receive new diagonal braces.
 Essentially, these rebuilds made the old knuckle braced machines more into Standard model spreaders.
 Some of these rebuilds were even rebuilt again with cabs, and some may have even received a high snowplow.
-Most of these rebuilds also kept there original extra front bracing for the carry wing.
+Many of these early rebuilds kept the original extra front bracing for the carry wing.

 Type A Rebuilds

-MP X-238 after rebuilding.
+MP X-238 after rebuilding in 1960.
 From the collection of John C. LaRue Jr.

 Other Rebuilds

 At first we didn't know if there were any other rebuilds from Jordan until John C. LaRue Jr. sent in this photo.
 It appears to be an older Knuckle Braced machine, with new updated steel braces, on a longer chassis.
 It also has early Type A diagonal braces, and a cylinder for opening and closing the wings behind the also new cab.
 Being that it has the early Type A diagonal braces, and it being an undated photo it leads me to believe this may have been in the 1920s or 1930s.
-This may have actually been a brand new machine.
+After finding patents, it is now apparent these are new machines.
+Check out the patent section of this website and you can see them for this "updated" knuckle braced spreader.
 It is lettered O.F.
 Jordan Co.
 615.

 From the collection of John C. LaRue Jr.